 The same principle applies with pesticides and fungicides.
 These chemicals pollute the irrigation system.
 Where possible, seek alternative means to achieve their effects.

 Erodible slopes are generally steeper slopes that water travels down quickly, capturing sediment and particles and transporting it into the waterway.
-Erodible slopes can be fixed by regrading and/or planting vegetation to slow and treat stormwater.
+Erodible slopes can be fixed by planting vegetation to stabilize these embankments, slowing stormwater runoff, and encouraging on-site infiltration to recharge the area’s water tables.

 A bioswale is a vegetated swale designed to redirect water.
 Unlike a concrete swale, bioswales are made of plants, penetrable soils, and other elements that encourage water to seep into the earth instead of carrying particles into the waterway.
 Learn more about bioswales in this blog.

-Permeable surfaces are penetrable and allow stormwater to collect in the soil instead of running into local infrastructure.
+Permeable surfaces allow stormwater to either infiltrate the soil or collect for resue instead of running into local infrastructure.
 Permeable surfaces can include pavers, porous concrete or asphalt, or pedestal paving systems.

 The depth of gravel underneath a permeable surface can change depending on how much water you want to collect before slowly draining into the soil — Hardscape objects in Vectorworks Landmark can define depths of each material, giving you the ability to make calculations and informed decisions.